FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 ### Iterating through a DLS

 The function `prvSelectHighestPriorityTask` iterates through the ready lists.
-Hence, reasoning about it requires us to reason about iteration through memory described as a `DLS` predicate instance.
+Hence, reasoning about it requires us to reason about iteration through memory described by a `DLS` predicate instance.
 Consider the following scenario:
 We have a `DLS` predicate representing our cyclic ready list and a task item pointer `pxTaskItem` which points to an element of this list.

 - `DLS(end, endPrev, end, endPrev, cells, vals, owners, readyList)`